 - Clinical Practice Education – Each semester contains a clinical experience that gives you the opportunity to put theory into practice.
 Clinical is completed in a variety of practice settings: long-term care, rehabilitation, acute care, community, and more.

-- Experience with Preceptors - In this final experience of the program, you will be preceptored with a practicing LPN who is licensed with the SALPN.
+- Experience with Preceptors - In the final experience of the program, you will be preceptored with a practicing LPN who is licensed with the SALPN.
 This time will assist in your transition from student nurse to practicing nurse.

 Study Close to Home

 You can enrol in Sask Polytech's Practical Nursing diploma program while staying close to home.
 We offer the program in partnership with regional colleges and Dumont Technical institutes around the province.